wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Enjoy the little things, for one day you may look back and realize they were the big things."
+💬 Quote of the Day: "Life is the continuous adjustment of internal relations to external relations."
 <!-- end quote -->